VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 aggregate when it is re-hydrated, you load a recent copy of the state of the aggregate and then replay only the events that were persisted after saving the snapshot.
 In this way you can reduce the amount of data that you must load from the event store.

+## Idempotency

+_Idempotency_ is a characteristic of an operation that means the operation can be applied multiple times without changing the result.
+For example, the operation "set the value x to ten" is idempotent, while the operation "add one to the value of x" is not.
+In a messaging environment, a message is idempotent if it can be delivered multiple times without changing the result: either because of the nature of the message itself, or because of the way the system handles the message.

+## Eventual consistency

+_Eventual consistency_ is a consistency model that does not guarantee immediate access to updated values.
+After an update to a data object, the storage system does not guarantee that subsequent accesses to that object will return the updated value.
+However, the storage system does guarantee that if no new updates are made to the object during a sufficiently long period of time, then eventually all accesses can be expected to return the last updated value.

 # Architecture

 The application is designed to deploy to Windows Azure.
-At this stage in the journey, the application consists of web roles that contains the ASP.NET MVC web applications and a worker role that contains the message handlers and domain objects.
-The application uses SQL Database databases for data storage, both on the write-side and the read-side.
+At this stage in the journey, the application consists of web roles that contain the ASP.NET MVC web applications and a worker role that contains the message handlers and domain objects.
+The application uses Windows Azure SQL Database (SQL Database) instances for data storage, both on the write side and the read side.
+The application also uses Windows Azure table storage on the write side and blob storage on the read side in some places.
 The application uses the Windows Azure Service Bus to provide its messaging infrastructure.
 Figure 1 shows this high-level architecture.

 ![Figure 1][fig1]